paulobolinhas/Conceptual-Modeling-of-Legal-Compliance-Requirements-The-cases-of-eIDAS2-and-NIS2/README.md

 # MSc-Thesis

-ArchiMate Architecture Description of eIDAS2 and NIS2
+ArchiMate Architecture Descriptions of eIDAS2 and NIS2